Opioids and Adolescents

 Some opioids, such as heroin, are illegal.
 However, many opioids are legal and are prescribed by health care providers to treat pain; these include oxycodone (OxyContin®), hydrocodone (Vicodin®), codeine, and morphine, among others.
 Use of these prescription drugs for short durations, as prescribed by a doctor, is generally safe.
 However, use of illegal opioids and misuse of prescription opioids can lead to addiction and even overdose or death.
 Misuse can include taking a drug that has been prescribed for someone else, taking a prescribed medicine differently than prescribed (for example, at a higher dose or for a longer period of time), or taking it to get high.

 Fortunately, there is a concerted and multi-pronged response to this significant public health problem.
-Federal and state governments are prioritizing the problem, and various government and public health agencies are offering tools (many listed below) to help community based organizations, health care providers, and parents and families deal with the problem.
-The scientific and medical communities are working to develop and encourage the use of safe, effective, non-addictive treatments to manage chronic pain as well as more effective treatments for opioid use disorders.
+Federal and state governments are prioritizing the problem, and various government and public health agencies are offering tools (many listed below) to help community-based organizations, healthcare providers, and parents and families deal with the problem.
+The scientific and medical communities are working to develop and encourage the use of safe, effective, non-addictive treatments to manage chronic pain as well as more effective treatments for opioid use disorders (OUDs).
 Parents and families of adolescents are also key to the prevention of and early intervention in opioid misuse.

 Prevalence of Adolescent Opioid Misuse

 Prescription drug misuse, which can include opioids, is among the fastest growing drug problems in the United States.
 In 2016, 3.6 percent of adolescents aged 12 to 17 reported misusing opioids over the past year.
-This percentage is higher (7.3 percent) among older adolescents and young adults aged 18 to 25.
-The vast majority of this misuse is due to prescription opioids, not heroin.
+This percentage is twice as high among older adolescents and young adults aged 18 to 25.2 The vast majority of this misuse is due to prescription opioids, not heroin.

 Death from overdose is the most serious consequence of prescription drug misuse.
 And while the number of deaths from drug overdose remains quite low overall, the rate of overdose deaths among adolescents is increasing.
-In 2015, 4,235 youth aged 15 to 24 died from a drug related overdose; over half of these were attributable to opioids.
-The health consequences of opioid misuse affect a much larger number of people.
-For example, the CDC estimates that for every young adult overdose death, there are 119 emergency room visits and 22 treatment admissions.
+In 2015, 4,235 youth aged 15 to 24 died from a drug-related overdose; over half of these were attributable to opioids.4 The health consequences of opioid misuse affect a much larger number of people.
+For example, the CDC estimates that for every young adult overdose death, there are 119 emergency room visits and 22 treatment admissions.5

 Risk and Protective Factors